-As a 100% parisian family, and accustomed to the city great transportation system, neither me nor my wife have a car or a driving license, and we are also not very comfortable with bikes.
-Visiting some “remote” (i.e not really accessible via public transports) can be a challenge, as we have to synchronize our schedules with the few buses, trains, and opening hours when visiting different places.
+As a 100% Parisian family, and accustomed to the city’s great transportation system, neither my wife nor I have a car or a driving license, and we are also not very comfortable with bikes.
+Visiting some “remote” places (i.e., not really accessible via public transport) can be a challenge, as we have to synchronize our schedules with the few buses, trains, and opening hours when visiting different places.

 Initial plans

-We waited for public holidays (in April / May) to go to Loire Valley, as it gave us a few more days, but some castles can be visited in a single day, or over a weekend without a problem.
-To avoid the weekend rush, we opted to start on a monday on a 4 to 5 days trip, so to end on a thursday or friday.
+We waited for public holidays (in April / May) to go to the Loire Valley, as it gave us a few more days, but some castles can be visited in a single day, or over a weekend without a problem.
+To avoid the weekend rush, we opted to start on a Monday for a 4 to 5 days trip, to end on a Thursday or Friday.

 Choosing what to visit

-We wanted to visit a mix of Loire castles and other things.
-Castle candidates where (yes, a lot):
+We wanted to visit a mix of Loire castles and other places.
+Castle candidates were (yes, a lot):

-The Blois Tourist Office have a few Pass châteaux to have some discount if you plan on visiting a few of them, like us.
-Most tickets are valid for the whole year, except for Chenonceau, where you have to shedule a time in advance.
+The Blois Tourist Office offers a few Pass châteaux to get some discount if you plan on visiting several of them, like us.
+Most tickets are valid for the whole year, except for Chenonceau, where you have to schedule a time in advance.

 Adding to that, we also wanted to spend some time in a few cities:

-And for our daugther, a detour to the local Zoo de Beauval.
+And for our daughter, a detour to the local Zoo de Beauval.

 Transportation

 Most of Centre-Val de Loire transportation is handled by Rémi.
-They offer some “all-inclusive” pass (Rémi Découverte) for 2 or 3 day on their network, some of them leaving from Ile-de-France (so Paris), via Rémi Découverte +.
-Be careful that it only works on transports (bus and trains) operated by Rémi, that means that other trains operated by Ouigo, or Inoui are not included in this package.
+They offer some “all-inclusive” passes (Rémi Découverte) for 2 or 3 days on their network, some of them leaving from Ile-de-France (so Paris), via Rémi Découverte +.
+Be careful that it only works on transports (buses and trains) operated by Rémi, which means that other trains operated by Ouigo or Inoui are not included in this package.

-For buses, Rémi have regular lines, as well as the Navette Chateaux leaving from Blois and going through a few castles.
+For buses, Rémi has regular lines, as well as the Navette Chateaux leaving from Blois and going through a few castles.

 Even if there are not a lot of buses, their schedule is aligned with train arrivals (usually from Paris), so it is quite convenient.